-- Take 5-6 grams of root powder of Indian Sarsaparilla and mix with water to make a paste, apply it to the pain area, gives relief from arthritis.
+- Take 5-6 grams of root powder of Indian Sarsaparilla and mix it with water to make a paste, apply it to the pain area, which gives relief from arthritis.

-- Make a decoction of Indian Sarsaparilla root powder and take 50-60ml thrice a day, is effective in syphilis, leucorrhea, and other Genito-urinary disease.
+- Make a decoction of Indian Sarsaparilla root powder and take 50-60ml thrice a day, is effective in syphilis, leucorrhea, and another Genito-urinary disease.

 Side Effects of Anant Mool